Can Humanin Peptide Support Brain Health?

 Can MOTS-c Affect Learning and Memory?

-Animal studies suggest MOTS-c may help support learning and memory during periods of metabolic or inflammatory stress.
-Researchers believe these effects may be tied to better cellular energy regulation, AMPK activation, and lower levels of neuroinflammation in the brain.
+Animal studies suggest MOTS-c may influence learning and memory during periods of metabolic or inflammatory stress.
+These findings have been linked to changes in cellular energy regulation, AMPK signalling and neuroinflammatory pathways, although they have not yet been confirmed in clinical studies.

 What Is the Difference Between Humanin and MOTS-c?